1Mike3/S2_BSYS_A3_sharedMemory/README.md

 ## Compile Information
 * The executable has to be in a separate folder from the source files in the same <br>
   parent directory for the paths to work .<br> <br>
-* Build in CLion
+* Programm was developed in Clion

 ## General
 * I am using r_ and s_ to differentiate between the files associated with the <br>
 receiver and sender executable
 * Note to self: for your own sanity only work on s or r at a time
 * I created a shared folder which contains resources that are used by both S&R
-* allocating memory for both the ringbuffer structure and the ringbuffer itself
+* allocating memory for both the ringbuffer structure and the ringbuffer itself (SM)
-* The programms generate a file each on startup containing the pid for easierer process management
+* The programms generate a file each on startup containing the pid for easierer process management The PID is also saved in the ringbuffer structure for COM between Processes
+* I am Using Semaphores for the Read and Write operations to ensure that the ringbuffer is not accessed by multiple processes at the same time
 *

 ## Programming notes